Previous Page Cover Page Food Products List Fish List Next Page

 Animal or vegetable enzymes.
 Used as a coagulant and curdling agent especially

 in cheese and other dairy products.
-(Possibly UNCLEAN depending upon the animal)

 Resinous